Eomys/pyleecan-doc/test.contribution.for.PYLEECAN.rst

 An example of a Pyleecan test with a fixture method
 ```````````````

-Once you know how to write a pytest test, you'll be able to understand the following code :
+Once you know how to write a pytest test, you'll be able to understand the following code (There is just the beginning of the test class):

 .. code-block:: python